-7.3.5 Fuel, Emissions and Operational Data Reporting Background and Intent
+7.3.5 Fuel and Emissions Reporting Background and Intent

-PJM requires all generation resources to provide necessary operational data so that PJM can make the decisions that maintain system reliability.
-PJM needs certain operational data including but not limited to, unit fuel reserves, emissions limitations, ambient temperature operating limits, wind speed cutoff for wind turbines, and other operational data for PJM to meet its compliance obligations as a_Balancing Authority.
-This is especially true during periods of severe weather and/or times when there are external fuel constraints (e.g., coal strike, oil embargo, gaspipeline interruptions, etc.).
+PJM needs data concerning unit fuel reserves for it to reliably operate the PJM Balancing Authority and its associated markets.
+This is especially true during periods of severe weather and/or times when there are external fuel constraints (e.g., coal strike, oil embargo, gas pipeline interruptions, etc.).